omahs/interface-4/README.md

 #### Supabase

 Slice uses [Supabase](https://supabase.com) as its database and storage solution.
 The database is used for optimization purposes and to store slicers metadata, product metadata, list reverted products, as well as to support interface-only features such as likes.

-It should be noted that the database acts as the source of truth when it comes to slicer metadata.
+> The database represents the source of truth when it comes to slicer metadata.

 Follow these steps to set up your db and storage: